Healthy granola recipe with oats, nut butter, banana, almonds, pepitas, maple syrup, coconut oil and cinnamon. Great anytime of day and travels well!

 Mix wet & dry: Combine the wet ingredients with the oat mixture.
 Toss and mix to coat well.

 Layer: Spread mixture evenly on a lined or lightly greased baking sheet (I used two baking sheets).
 You can either lightly compact the mixture or loosely spread it out a bit.
 If compacting, you’ll want to mix the granola when rotating after 30 minutes.

 Bake: Bake for 30 minutes.
-Turn and rotate sheet/sheets, bake an additional 25 – 30 minutes.
-Keep an eye towards the end so it doesn’t over brown (ovens run differently), cover with foil if it starts to brown too much.
+Turn and rotate sheet/sheets, bake for an additional 25 – 30 minutes.
+Keep an eye towards the end, so it doesn’t over brown (ovens run differently), cover with foil if it starts to brown too much.